 Environmental

-A topic that is more hands-on is how each of the presidential candidates will respond to environmental policies, tackling things such as renewable energy nationwide, hydraulic fracturing otherwise known as oil fracking and how these things might affect the states individually.
+A more hands-on topic is how each presidential candidate will respond to environmental policies, tackling issues such as renewable energy nationwide, hydraulic fracturing, otherwise known as oil fracking and how these things might affect the states individually.

-Oil fracking poses very serious environmental issues as it tends to negatively affect water and air quality, as well as quality of life in the communities that live by it.
-Many push for fracking to be replaced with more renewable energy sources for the sake of the environment, but in states such as Pennsylvania, fracking is critical for its economy, making it difficult to just scratch it out entirely.
-Learn more about fracking in this Foothill Dragon Press (FDP) article.
+Oil fracking poses environmental issues as it tends to negatively affect water and air quality, as well as the quality of life in the communities that live by it.
+Many push for fracking to be replaced with more renewable energy sources for the sake of the environment, but in states such as Pennsylvania, fracking is critical for its economy, making it difficult to discount entirely.
+To learn more about fracking, read this Foothill Dragon Press (FDP) article.

 Beatrice Barnes ‘25 stated, “The climate crisis is extremely threatening to every aspect of society as we know it, and actions towards increased sustainability need to be taken immediately.
 We can’t keep depending on outdated and environmentally/socially detrimental methods like fracking.”